jacobmischka/svelte-flatpickr/README.md

 As per the [flatpickr documentation](https://flatpickr.js.org/examples/#flatpickr-external-elements), it is also possible to wrap a custom element rather than have the component create the input for you.
 This allows for decoration of the control such as adding a clear button or similar.

-You can add the custome element by wrapping it in the Flatpickr component, as it is the default slot.
+You can add the custom element by wrapping it in the Flatpickr component, as it is the default slot.
 However, it is necessary to pass the selector for the custom element, as the `element` attribute to Flatpickr's options.

 Specifying the selector for a custom element automatically adds the `{wrap: true}` option to flatpickr.